jon-chen/sqlite-backup/README.md

     -k keep         Number of backups to keep, defaults to empty, meaning keep all backups -t command      Command to execute once done, path to backup will be passed as an argument.
-    -P pending      Extension to give to file while creating backup
+    -P pending      Extension to give to file while creating backup -m method       The backup method (dump or backup).
+Backup is better for online backups.
 ```

 Note that for the removal of older backups to properly function, `backup.sh`